hdc-arizona/traveler-integrated/README.md

 cd traveler-integrated
 docker build . -t your-dockerhub-username/traveler-integrated
 ```
-If you make any changes to `Dockerfile`, or you add python or other
+If you make any changes to `Dockerfile`, or if you add python or other
+dependencies, or if there are upstream updates to HPX / Phylanx that you want to
-dependencies, you'll need to repeat this step.
+incorporate, you'll need to repeat this step.

 ## Starting the container